-Complete an online application now and plan to attend the Job Fair with Open Interviews:
+Complete an online application now and plan to attend one of the Job Fairs with Open Interviews:

 *Human Resources will be available on the day of the event to print hard copies of the completed online application(s).